codersb04/Music-Recommendation-system-with-webpage/README.md

 This repository contains files to create a Music recommendation system along with a webpage view.
 I create it in 2 ways using Flask and Streamlit(Both Included in this repo)

-Language/ Tools - Python, Jupyter notebook, Visual Studio code
+Language/ Tools - Python, Jupyter notebook, Visual Studio code, HTML

+Dataset: Spotify Million Song Dataset, https://www.kaggle.com/datasets/notshrirang/spotify-million-song-dataset

 ## Recommendation System
 ### Types of Recomendation system